 Chicago’s oldest continuously active settlement house carries forward tradition of care and service over a century in the making

-November 12, 2023 (Chicago, IL) – On Saturday, November 18th at 12 p.m., Northwestern Settlement House will be giving out free Thanksgiving meals to local families at its historic settlement house building, located at 1400 W Augusta Boulevard in Chicago.
-In the spirit of the season, and with help from generous donors, the Settlement has fed thousands of Chicagoans in the Thanksgiving distributions of years past by giving out packages of holiday favorites that feed a family of four to six adults.
+December 6, 2023 (Chicago, IL) – On Saturday, December 9 at 12 p.m., Northwestern Settlement House will be giving out free holiday meals to local families at its historic settlement house building, located at 1400 W Augusta Boulevard in Chicago.
+In the spirit of the season, and with help from generous donors, the Settlement has fed thousands of Chicagoans in the holidays of years past by giving out packages of seasonal favorites that feed a family of four to six adults.
 The giveaway will be first-come, first-served, while supplies last.

-For the second year in a row, Northwestern Settlement will partner with the Greater Chicago Food Depository to provide a generous, healthy holiday meal of Thanksgiving classics for local families, including: turkey, ham, chicken, fresh potatoes, onions, stuffing, cranberry sauce, canned goods, rice, and more.
-In this year’s distribution, the Settlement expects to feed around 1,200 people.
+In the wake of the COVID-19 pandemic, Northwestern Settlement pivoted from in-person holiday banquets to curbside meal distribution for safety reasons.
+Now, the organization feeds hundreds of families each year by giving away pre-packed, high-quality food packages, in addition to its regularly operating food pantry.
+For the second year in a row, the organization will partner with the Greater Chicago Food Depository to provide a generous, healthy holiday meal of seasonal classics for local families, including: ham, chicken, canned goods, cake, and more.
+Community members will also receive a toiletry kit prepared by local first and fourth-grade students enrolled at Lasalle II School.
+In this year’s distribution, the Settlement expects to feed around 1,000 people.

 According to the hunger relief organization, Feeding America, over half a million people are impacted by food insecurity every year in Cook County.
 “We see the ongoing need for basic necessities every day in our work at the Settlement,” said Carole Wood, President and CEO of Northwestern Settlement.
-“Our year-round food pantry and support services helped more than 17,000 people over the last year, and this year will probably see us helping even more.
-Providing our neighbors and families with what they need to enjoy a delicious, home-cooked meal for the Thanksgiving holiday is part of our year-round efforts to address food security, which are sorely needed at a time, like now, when the prices of a lot of basic groceries and goods are still high for many people.”
+“Our year-round food pantry and support services helped more than 17,000 people over the last year,” she added, “and this year we will probably exceed those numbers.
+The prices of basic goods are still too high for many people, and we see the result of that in the consistently high demand for our food pantry.
+Addressing food insecurity has been a pillar of our mission since our pantry opened during the Great Depression, and with distributions like this we continue to pursue that mission while kindling some warm holiday spirit in the community.
+I look forward to it every year!”

 Contact: Jamie Merchant, Director of Communications, Northwestern Settlement